Simply connected varieties in characteristic $p>0$: Some theorems over any field

 A similar description holds when $C=C'\cup C''$, where $C'$ is a tree of smooth rational curves, and $C''$ is 1-nodal.
 In both of these cases, we note the resemblance to the Atiyah classification of indecomposable bundles on elliptic curves.

-The proof in \cite[p.~71]{Gie75} for elliptic curves, that $\pi^{\rm{strat}}$ is abelian, (since any irreducible stratification is of rank 1, which results from the explicit description using Atiyah's classification), adapts to the other two remaining cases.
+The proof in \cite[p.~71]{Gie75} for elliptic curves, that $\pi^{\rm{strat}}$ is abelian, (since any irreducible $\sO_X$-coherent $\sD_X$-module is of rank 1, which results from the explicit description using Atiyah's classification), adapts to the other two remaining cases.
 It shows that in the situation where the homology of the graph is 1-dimensional, and where one component is 1-nodal, $\pi^{\rm strat}$ is again abelian.
-There is a simplification resulting from the fact that ${\rm Pic}^0$ has no $p$-torsion, so that line bundles which admit stratifications in fact have a unique stratification.
+There is a simplification resulting from the fact that ${\rm Pic}^0$ has no $p$-torsion, so that line bundles which admit an$\sO_X$-coherent $\sD_X$-module admit only one.